Daring-Crypto-Ventures/DCV-policy/Privacy-Policy.md

 ## How to Reach Us

-If you have a question about this Privacy Policy, or you would like to contact us about any of the rights mentioned in the Your Rights section above, please contact us via [email](mailto:privacypolicy@daringcryptoventures.com).
+If you have a question about this Privacy Policy, or you would like to contact us about any of the rights mentioned in the Your Rights section above, please contact us via email at [privacypolicy@daringcryptoventures.com](mailto:privacypolicy@daringcryptoventures.com).
 This is the fastest ways to get a response to your inquiry.

 ## Other Things You Should Know (Keep Reading!)